icaruso21/receipt-parsing/README.md

 - `python3 -m venv env`
 - `source env/bin/activate`

-To restore an environment (after environment has been sourced):
+To install requirements for this project (after environment has been sourced):
 - `pip install -r ./requirements.txt`